davideast/stitch-mcp/docs/troubleshooting.md

 2. If using the proxy with `--debug`, check the log at `/tmp/stitch-proxy-debug.log`
 3. In headless environments (WSL, SSH, Docker), the URL may be printed but can't open a browser automatically.
 Copy it and open it on another machine.

-## Bundled vs system gcloud
+## Auth errors when system gcloud is installed

-stitch-mcp installs its own gcloud SDK at `~/.stitch-mcp/` to avoid interfering with your system installation.
-This means:
+stitch-mcp installs its own gcloud SDK at `~/.stitch-mcp/`, separate from any system gcloud.
+If you have both, auth errors often mean you authenticated one but the proxy is using the other.

-- **Bundled gcloud** (default): credentials and config live in `~/.stitch-mcp/config/`.
-Commands use `CLOUDSDK_CONFIG=~/.stitch-mcp/config`.
+- **Bundled gcloud** (default): credentials live in `~/.stitch-mcp/config/`.
-- **System gcloud**: set `STITCH_USE_SYSTEM_GCLOUD=1` to use your existing gcloud installation and its default credentials.
+- **System gcloud**: set `STITCH_USE_SYSTEM_GCLOUD=1` to use your system installation instead.

-If you see auth issues, make sure you're authenticating the right gcloud instance.
-To print a token from the bundled gcloud:
+To check which gcloud the proxy is using, print a token from the bundled instance:

 ```bash
 CLOUDSDK_CONFIG=~/.stitch-mcp/config ~/.stitch-mcp/google-cloud-sdk/bin/gcloud auth print-access-token